atharva-18/atharva-18/README.md

 Hi, welcome to my profile!

-I am a graduate student at **The Robotics Institute, Carnegie Mellon University**, working at the Robotic Caregiving and Human-interaction Lab at CMU Robotics Institute.
+I am a graduate student in **The Robotics Institute, Carnegie Mellon University**, working at the Robotic Caregiving and Human-interaction Lab.

 I hold a _Bachelor of Engineering in Electronics_ degree from **Dwarkadas J. Sanghvi College of Engineering**